KarbonDallas/hotline/README.md

 ### Twilio

-We use Twilio to register the phone number that people can call.
+We use [Twilio Voice API](https://www.twilio.com/en-us/voice) to register the phone number that people can call.
 All we have to do is provide Twilio with the URL of the server hosting this application.

 ### OpenAI

-We use OpenAI's whisper model to generate the transcription of the recording.
+We use [OpenAI's whisper](https://openai.com/index/whisper/) model to generate the transcription of the recording.
 It's surprisingly accurate and cheaper than Twilio's transcriptions.

 ### Discord

-We make use of two separate webhooks: the first one posts incoming call data as soon as someone calls, and the second one posts a link to the audio recording along with the transcription.
+We use simple [Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to post embeds.
+The first one posts incoming call data as soon as someone calls, and the second one posts a link to the audio recording along with the transcription.
 Both make use of Discord embeds for readability && convenience!

 ## Installation